Crimson Quill’s Appraisal #376

 Dennis Michael Tenney, Steve Ring, Rich Lowe, Paul Ojeda, & Bobby Thompson The Beast Inside

 There is a world of difference between the words best and favorite.
 The former can be incredibly hard to ascertain as how does one decide whether Suspiria or The Texas Chainsaw Massacre is the better film?
 They don’t unless they’re woefully deluded or smart asses and I pride myself on being neither.
 However, should I be asked for my ten favorite horror movies to repeat view, then I could reel them off faster than Bill Clinton can unzip his pants during a public address.
-In no particular order and straight from the top of my head: Xtro, Galaxy of Terror, Halloween III: Season of The Witch, The Return of The Living Dead, Demons, Stagefright, The Burning, Halloween II, Creepshow, Night of The Demons.
-Barely any of these delights could be considered the crème de la crème of horror and that makes them all the easier to cherish.
-Kevin Tenney’s Night of The Demons is an absolutely glorious little movie and has more than justified its inclusion in my elite through repeat views alone.
+In no particular order and straight from the top of my head, here are just a few – Xtro, Galaxy of Terror, Halloween III: Season of The Witch, The Return of The Living Dead, Demons, Stagefright, The Burning, Creepshow.
+With a couple of exceptions, barely any of the aforementioned could be considered the crème de la crème of horror and that makes them all the easier to cherish.
+Kevin S. Tenney’s Night of The Demons is another that comes to mind and has more than justified its inclusion in my elite through repeat views alone.

 Tenney had already been responsible for one of 1986’s sleeper hits, the above par Witchboard, and here he celebrated all that was good about low-budget eighties horror.
 Clocking in at a modest $1.2m budget, Night of The Demons received a limited theatrical run in Detroit and New York, earning overnight cult adoration and nearly three times its outlay in box office receipts in two states alone.
 Astonishingly, it never opened nationwide, thus we never got to see just how well it could have performed, with a little marketing and some good old-fashioned word of mouth.
 In the history of terminal error, this ranks up there with leaving Justin Bieber unsupervised with a mop bucket or inviting Mel Gibson to perform master of ceremony duties at your bar mitzvah.
 Consequently, Tenney’s film made itself at home on VHS and later faded into obscurity, despite spawning two sequels.

-Then in 2011, at the tail-end of another boom, this time for anniversary remakes, Adam Gierasch gave his own affectionate interpretation of Night of The Demons and, despite failing to ignite any great interest, did just enough to remind us why we held the original so dear in the first place.
-This is one of those glorious movies that matures with age where, on the over hand, it never grows up.
+Then in 2011, at the tail-end of another boom, this time for anniversary remakes, Adam Gierasch gave his own affectionate interpretation of Tenney’s film and, despite failing to ignite any great interest, did just enough to remind us why we held the original so dear in the first place.
+This is one of those glorious movies that matures with age while, at the same time, never grows up.
 Go figure!
 As an adolescent I had a relatively simple wish list which consisted mostly of gore, terror, and unabashed T&A if I’m honest.
-Night of The Demons is that rare creature which ticks all three boxes and a fair few others aside.
+Night of The Demons is that rare creature that ticks all three boxes and a fair few others aside.
 That alone ensures it makes my Halloween top table with graceful ease.

 I’m sure the majority of us know how things pan out by now but, for the uninitiated, here’s the nutshell version.
 A group of hot to trot teens attend a party at a relinquished funeral parlor named Hull House which was previously the site of a brutal massacre, and unwittingly release this ancient malevolence cooped up inside an ornate mirror via way of séance.
 There are plenty of parallels to Sam Raimi’s majestic cut-price marvel, The Evil Dead, as the evil spreads to each in turn and the generous ten-strong guest list is unceremoniously whittled down.
 It’s essentially bread and butter stuff but a number of factors raise it defiantly above the topsoil.